About Network Address Translation (NAT)

 Dynamic NAT is also known as IP masquerading.
 The Firebox can apply its public IP address to the outgoing packets for all connections or for specified services.
 This hides the real IP address of the computer that is the source of the packet from the external network.
 Dynamic NAT is generally used to hide the IP addresses of internal hosts when they get access to public services.

 For more information, see About Dynamic NAT.

-Also known as port forwarding, you configure static NAT in an SNAT action and then use that action when you configure policies.
-Static NAT is a port-to-host NAT.
+Static NAT is also known as port forwarding because it is a port-to-host NAT.
 A host sends a packet from the external network to a port on an external interface.
 Static NAT changes this IP address to an IP address and port behind the firewall.

 For more information, see About 1-to-1 NAT.